 - An essential way to build boundaries

-- Create a safety net from emotional and/or physical battery
+- A safety net from emotional and/or physical battery

-- Discover new ways to be taken seriously
+- Discovery of new ways to be taken seriously

-- Give us the time and space for emotional and physical recovery in which to learn to think without distress, gain new perspectives, and restore our sense of self.
+- Time and space for emotional and physical recovery in which to learn to think without distress, gain new perspectives, and restore our sense of self.

 In Controlled Separation, you form an agreement in which both parties respect the bounds of marriage or their relationship while having time and a space to work through the problems you have been unable to work out together.